 So how much does it cost to create an online course?

-So without further ado, let's get started learning all about how much does it really cost to create an online course. 🚀
+So without further ado, let's explain in more detail, the answer to the question; how much does it cost to create an online course? 🚀

-The True Costs of Building an Online Course
+The True Cost of Creating an Online Course

 When it comes to building an online course, there are a few essentials to consider: